 - The pose Nui makes◊ when she takes off her disguise is a dead ringer for the pose Panty Anarchy makes◊ when she and Stocking transform.

 - Nui's ability to create and operate human-like puppets with strings of Life Fiber reminds of Leonof the Puppetmaster from Trigun, who similarly created extremely lifelike puppets and moved them with strings.

 - Senketsu's apparent Death By A Thousand Cuts may remind some of the ending of Panty & Stocking with Garterbelt.

 Episode 14: "Ride Like the Wind"

-Did Mako channel Kenshiro to catch all that money being shot at her?
+- Mako channels the Hundred Crack Fist of the North Star to catch all that money being shot at her, complete with "ATATATATATATATAT!"

 Episode 15: "Don't Stop Me Now"